eaasi/user-handbook/source/overview/monitoring.rst

 The Emulation-as-a-Service application logs minimal, anonymized metadata on emulation sessions to allow system administrators some insight into which Environment resources have been run on their deployment, how often, and for how long.

 This metadata is logged to a CSV file located at ``<eaasi-home-dir>/server-data/sessions.csv``.
-Only system administrators/users with direct (e.g. SSH) access to the server EaaSI is deployed on can access this file; it is not accessible via a public-facing interface (EaaSI UI, Demo UI, or API).
+Only system administrators/users with direct (e.g. SSH) access to the server EAASI is deployed on can access this file; it is not accessible via a public-facing interface (EAASI UI, Demo UI, or API).

 This file logs the following metadata points for *every emulation session ever run on the server* (unlike the request stats on the Demo UI dashboard, this session data persists between restarts of the ``eaas`` service, so represents a complete picture of the server's usage):